This blog post pertains to agents who have received offers through TWIA's depopulation programs.

 - In the Voluntary program, participating insurers are not required to offer comparable coverage and premiums and there is no renewal-related requirement.

 Policyholders may return to TWIA at any time after accepting an offer of coverage from a participating insurer through either program.
-TWIA’s general eligibility requirements will apply.
+TWIA’s general eligibility requirements, including Certificates of Compliance, will apply.

 Note that under both programs, insurers must make offers through the agent of record under the prevailing terms, conditions, and commissions of the agent.
 Under the Voluntary program, there is no renewal requirement.
 Under the Assumption program, the agent’s commissions would be guaranteed through three renewal terms.